Visual Aspects of Gaussian Periods and Analogues: Introduction

 \section{Introduction}

+Gaussian periods are certain exponential sums which are important in various areas of mathematics, especially number theory.
+Gauss originally used them when studying ruler and compass construction and quadratic reciprocity, and they have since been used by other well-known mathematicians.
+For example, Kummer studied them while proving part of Fermat's Last Theorem (and elsewhere), and Lenstra and Pomerance used them to better optimize the AKS primality test (the first deterministic, polynomial-time primality test).
+Gaussian periods also have connections to Gauss sums, which show up in the functional equations of Dirichlet $L$-functions.
+For these reasons and more, Gaussian periods have been used and studied in a variety of ways throughout the years.

+However, Gaussian periods were not studied \emph{visually} until only very recently, where the increased computational capabilities of modern computers have made this possible.
+By plotting Gaussian periods in the complex plane, one immediately notices that many striking visual patterns emerge.
+Given how historically important and useful Gaussian periods have been, it is natural to study these plots in their own right in order to explain the mathematical structures underlying them.

 To the author's knowledge, the visual study of Gaussian periods started mainly with works from Brumbaugh et al., Duke, Garcia, Hyde, and Lutz \cite{ExpSumsBrumbaugh, GraphicSymmetric, DGL, Menagerie}.
+In Section \ref{sec:defns}, we formally introduce Gaussian periods and Gaussian period plots, and we provide examples of these plots and some of their properties.

-Generally speaking, the framework through which these authors were studying Gaussian periods was that of supercharacter theory---a generalization of character theory which can be more conducive to computations.
+Generally speaking, the above mentioned authors were studying Gaussian periods through the framework of supercharacter theory---a generalization of character theory which can be more conducive to computations.
+In Section \ref{sec:supchar}, we discuss this framework in more depth, and we describe one way in which Gaussian periods can be generalized using this perspective.
+Using this generalization, we prove Theorem \ref{thm:DGLgeneralize}, which substantially extends a theorem of Duke, Garcia, and Lutz \cite[Theorem 6.3]{DGL}.
+Additionally, in Section \ref{sec:tracemaps}, we introduce a more dynamic perspective with which to study Gaussian periods, and we prove Proposition \ref{prop:animationswithrollinghypocycloids}, which describes and explains certain dynamic behaviors of Gaussian period plots.